dotnet/docs-maui/docs/android/trimming.md

 The following .NET MAUI features are incompatible with full trimming and will be removed by the trimmer:

-- String-based bindings.
+- Binding expressions where that binding path is set so a string.
 Instead, use compiled bindings.
 For more information, see [Compiled bindings](~/fundamentals/data-binding/compiled-bindings.md).
 - Implicit cast operators.
 This typically affects bindings between properties with different types, and setting a property value of a bindable object with a value of a different type.
 Instead, you should define a `TypeConverter` for your type and attach it to the type using the `[TypeConverter(typeof(MyTypeConverter))]` attribute.
-- Loading XAML at runtime with the `LoadFromXaml` extension method.
-It can be made trim safe by annotating all types that could be loaded at runtime with the [`DynamicallyAccessedMembers`](xref:System.Diagnostics.CodeAnalysis.DynamicallyAccessedMembersAttribute) attribute or the [`DynamicDependency`](xref:System.Diagnostics.CodeAnalysis.DynamicDependencyAttribute) attribute.
+- Loading XAML at runtime with the <xref:Microsoft.Maui.Controls.Xaml.Extensions.LoadFromXaml%2A> extension method.
+This XAML can be made trim safe by annotating all types that could be loaded at runtime with the [`DynamicallyAccessedMembers`](xref:System.Diagnostics.CodeAnalysis.DynamicallyAccessedMembersAttribute) attribute or the [`DynamicDependency`](xref:System.Diagnostics.CodeAnalysis.DynamicDependencyAttribute) attribute.
 However, this is very error prone and isn't recommended.
 - Receiving navigation data using the <xref:Microsoft.Maui.Controls.QueryPropertyAttribute>.
 Instead, you should implement the <xref:Microsoft.Maui.Controls.IQueryAttributable> interface on types that need to accept query parameters.
 For more information, see [Process navigation data using a single method](~/fundamentals/shell/navigation.md#process-navigation-data-using-a-single-method).
 - The `SearchHandler.DisplayMemberName` property.
-Instead, you should provide an `ItemTemplate` to define the appearance of `SearchHandler` results.
+Instead, you should provide an <xref:Microsoft.Maui.Controls.ItemsView.ItemTemplate> to define the appearance of <xref:Microsoft.Maui.Controls.SearchHandler> results.
 For more information, see [Define search results item appearance](~/fundamentals/shell/search.md#define-search-results-item-appearance).

-Alternatively, you can use trimmer directives so that the trimmer preserves the code for these features.
+Alternatively, you can use feature switches so that the trimmer preserves the code for these features.
 For more information, see [Trimming feature switches](#trimming-feature-switches).

-For known .NET trimming incompatibilities, see [Known trimming incompatibilities](/dotnet/core/deploying/trimming/incompatibilities).
+For .NET trimming incompatibilities, see [Known trimming incompatibilities](/dotnet/core/deploying/trimming/incompatibilities).

 [!INCLUDE [Trimming feature switches](../includes/feature-switches.md)]